Troubleshooting SSL Errors

 This allows you to specify which chain will take precedence, so that OpenSSL v1.0.2 won't end up using the untrusted, expired certificate for the chain.
 It will instead use the certificate you specify.
 This is done for you automatically via the

-letsencrypt.sh script starting with version 2.0.23, which sets the preferred-chain to "ISRG Root X1".
+letsencrypt.sh script, which sets the preferred-chain to "ISRG Root X1".

 How to use an alternate provider- ZeroSSL